-(1) For main bearing fitting procedure, (Refer to 9 - ENGINE/ENGINE BLOCK/CRANKSHAFT MAIN BEARINGS - STANDARD PROCEDURE)

-(2) Start bearing in place, and insert Main Bearing Tool C-3059 into oil hole of crankshaft (Fig. 62).

-(3) Slowly rotate crankshaft counterclockwise sliding the bearing into position.
-Remove Special Main Bearing Tool C-3059.

-(4) Inspect main cap bolts for stretching (Fig. 63).
+- (1) For main bearing fitting procedure, (Refer to 9 ENGINE/ENGINE BLOCK/CRANKSHAFT MAIN BEARINGS STANDARD PROCEDURE) - (2) Start bearing in place, and insert Main Bearing Tool C-3059 into oil hole of crankshaft (Fig. 72). - (3) Slowly rotate crankshaft counterclockwise sliding the bearing into position.
+Remove Special Main Bearing Tool C-3059. - (4) Inspect main cap bolts for stretching (Fig. 73).
 Replace bolts that are stretched.

+NOTE: The main cap bolts should be examined before reuse.
+Bolt stretch can be checked by holding a scale or straight edge against the threads.
+If all the threads do not contact the scale the bolt must be replaced (Fig. 73).

+(5) Install each main cap and tighten bolts finger tight.